GaryLocke91/52465_programming_assignment/README.md

 ### Executing the notebook

-The Jupyter Notebook can be installed either from the [main website](https://jupyter.org/) or as part of the [Anaconda Open Source Distribution](https://www.anaconda.com/products/individual).
+Jupyter Notebook can be installed either from the [main website](https://jupyter.org/) or as part of the [Anaconda Open Source Distribution](https://www.anaconda.com/products/individual).
 Jupyter is a Python package designed to make it easier to interact with Python.

 1. Once Jupyter Notebook is installed, download the notebook to a folder on your computer.